gpkarlsson/E_commerce_Placeholder/README.md

 ## Description
 Our team developed MERN Marketplace in order to showcase our fullstack repetoire.
 This application aims to replicate the presentation and functionality of an E-Commerce site such as Etsy or Ebay.

+Future goals for this project include:

+* Adding a section to display the user's username in the navbar when the user is logged in

+* Adding functional checkout process implementing Stripe for payments

+* Implementing inventory quanitities and updating the inventory state when an item is purchased.

+* User order history

+* Form to add and store user's data in the profile section

+* Ability to upload photos when creating an item instead of providing a link to the image

 ## Table of Contents
 * [Overview](#overview)
 * [Technologies](#technologies)